Medical claims on The Dr. Oz Show: Olive oil lawsuit

 In November 2016, the North American Olive Oil Association, a trade group of oil packagers and importers, sued Oz for one of his segments.
 Oz told millions of his viewers in May 2016 that 80 percent of extra virgin oil in supermarkets may be "fake".
 The association claimed that Oz falsely attacked the quality and integrity of Olive Oil in supermarkets and sued him for misinformation.
 In the segment, Oz showed a certified olive oil expert who conducted a blind smell test of five popular Italian extra virgin olive oils, claiming that only one was authentic extra virgin oil.
 The expert was revealed to be an employee of the California Olive Ranch, although she was not introduced as such.
 The group claims that it monitors the quality of olive oil by conducting independent testing on oils taken directly from the shelves of supermarkets.

 The lawsuit took place in Georgia court, one of the states in the U.S. which has a food libel law and a lower threshold of proof than a defamation allegation.
 The Dr. Oz Show defended its story and refuted the allegations.
 In March 2017, the lawsuit was dismissed.
-The judge ruled that the association failed to show that it was financially hurt by Oz's actions and found no statements which claimed that olive oil was unsafe for human consumption.
+The judge noted that the association failed to show that it was financially hurt by Oz's actions and found no statements which claimed that olive oil was unsafe for human consumption.

-Medical marijuana

-Oz denounced the "hypocrisy" in the Drug Enforcement Administration's classification of cannabis as a Schedule I, controlled substance on Fox & Friends.
-He has advocated for medical marijuana as a solution for the opioid epidemic during an episode of the series featuring Montel Williams.